 What causes chronic duodenitis

-1. Pathology of the intestine, leading to a deterioration in peristalsis, stagnation of intestinal contents, stretching of the walls and atrophy of the duodenum mucosa: prolonged constipation, intestinal adhesions, impaired blood supply and nervous regulation of the intestine.
+1. Intestinal pathology leading to deterioration of peristalsis, stagnation of intestinal contents, stretching of the walls and atrophy of the duodenum mucosa: prolonged constipation, intestinal adhesions, impaired blood supply and nervous regulation of the intestine.

-2. Chronic gastritis with high acidity causes acid damage to the intestinal epithelium with the gradual development of its atrophy.
-Formed gastritis-duodenitis.
+2. Chronic gastritis with high acidity causes acid damage to the intestinal epithelium with gradual development its atrophy.
+Gastritis-duodenitis is formed.

-3. An anomaly of the liver, gallbladder and pancreas leads to a violation of the release of enzymes into the lumen of the duodenum 12, which impairs its functioning.
+3. An abnormality of the liver, gallbladder and pancreas leads to disruption of the release of enzymes into the lumen of the duodenum, which impairs its functioning.

 6. Prolonged stress.